 In a Google Inside Search blog post, Introducing the Knowledge Graph: Things, not strings we’re told of a new initiative from Google to show us more information within search results themselves about the things we search for.
 This is a potential paradigm-shifting view of what a search engine does.
 The post tells us:

 It’s not a surprise that Google’s been working towards reinventing themselves and what they do.
 With an increased emphasis on social and real-time search results, Google’s been transforming themselves into a way to monitor activities and events in the world as a near real-time monitor, rather than just a repository of links to web pages that might satisfy situational and informational needs.

 With this move towards displaying information directly within search results about specific people, places, and things, Google is tapping into resources like Wikipedia, Freebase (which Google acquired when they purchased Metaweb), and other places on the Web, as well as the knowledge derived from what people are searching for, and how they might do things like refining search queries.

-A recent paper from three Google Engineering team members, Extracting Unambiguous Keywords from Microposts Using Web and Query Logs Data (pdf) even provides details on how they might be working to better understand the ideas and concepts expressed in Tweets and Status Updates and other social media, from statistical analysis performed on documents found on the Web and information gleaned from their query logs.
+A recent paper from three Google Engineering team members, Extracting Unambiguous Keywords from Microposts Using Web and Query Logs Data (pdf) even provides details on how they might be working to better understand the ideas and concepts expressed in Tweets and Status Updates and other social media, from the statistical analysis performed on documents found on the Web and information gleaned from their query logs.
 So, social media is also potentially a source of the kind of information that could be included within a knowledge base as well.

 A patent application that Google published in August of 2010, Identifying Query Aspects hinted at this kind of knowledge base search and how it might be used to transform search results.
 I wrote about it when it was published in the post, Google and Metaweb: Named Entities and Mashup Search Results?